Coronavirus Job Retention Scheme (Furlough Agreement)

 If a worker usually works on a bank holiday, then the employer can agree that this is included in the grant payment.
 If the worker usually takes the bank holiday as leave, then the employer would either have to top up their pay to their usual holiday pay, or give them a day’s holiday in lieu.

 Can I instruct employees to take annual leave while they are on furlough?

-Practically, it may be better to request employees to cancel their holiday leave and take it at another time within the holiday year (if possible).
-Employers can also request employees to take annual leave provided they given the correct notice, for example, if they wished to request for annual leave to be taken at the end of a period of furlough leave.
+Practically, it may be better to request employees to cancel their annual leave and take it at another time within the holiday year (if possible).

 Can employees on sick leave be placed on furlough or should they be paid SSP?